mickewasowski/obsidian-vault/nodes/Fixed size types.md

 _Memory is limited._
 The purpose of variable types is to tell the system precisely how much memory you're program will use.

-Computers work with groups of 8 bits called bytes.
+> [!note] Computers work with groups of `8 bits called bytes`.
 The minimum number of bits you can use to represent something is 8.

 In scripting languages the _Interpreter_ decides where and how much space in memory your variables require.
 In most cases you end up using a lot more memory than necesarry.